Blackprint/nodes/README.md

 General nodes can be compatible for different programming language, so it will not adding nodes for third-party library.

-Nodes for specific library must have different repository instead.
+Nodes for specific library should have different repository instead.

 If you used these nodes (before v1.0), please prepare for the breaking changes:
 - Node name changes